Homegear/Homegear-Ref/RPC/updateVariableProfile.md

 # Description

 This method updates a variable profile previously created with [addVariableProfile()](#addVariableProfile).
-If an empty `Struct` is passed to `translations` or `profile`, the parameter is not updated.
+If an empty `Struct` is passed to `translations` or `profile`, this parameter is not updated.
 Like this it is possible to only update the profile or the translations.
+After adding variables to a role or removing variables from a role, all profiles with this role need to be updated.
+This can be done by restarting Homegear or by calling this method with `translations` and `profile` being an empty `Struct`.

 # Parameters